spr-networks/barely-ap/README.md

 # Barely AP

-This is barely an implementation of a WiFi 802.11 Access Point, using Scapy
+This is barely an implementation of a WiFi 802.11 Access Point, using Scapy.

+It can run virtuall with mac80211_hwsim or on interfaces in monitor mode.

+It has also been used with socat to relay wifi frames over tcp sockets.

 ## What